mgtrrz/echome/docs/web-api/02-authentication.md

-# ecHome API - Authentication
+# ecHome Web API - Authentication

 Ensure you have your access key ID and secret handy.
 Your username and password will not work with the API.